 Programming Examples

-Both of these AOIs should be deployed in an overflow device routine.
+Both AOIs should be deployed in an overflow device routine.
 The output from the virtual overflow AOI should be used as the raw input to an analog device AOI, where the flow can be scaled from m3/s to L/s for display on the HMI, and for triggering any associated alarms.
-The scaled CV output from this Analog AOI should then be fed in to the overflow report AOI, as the overflow report requires a flow in L/s for the totalizer to totalize correctly in m3.
+The scaled CV output from this Analog AOI should then be fed into the overflow report AOI, as the overflow report requires a flow in L/s for the totalizer to totalize correctly in m3.

-In the event that a real flow instrument is installed on the overflow pipe the virtual flow meter can be disregarded, and the scaled CV from the analog device can be used directly in the overflow report.
+If a real flow instrument is installed on the overflow pipe the virtual flow meter can be disregarded, and the scaled CV from the analog device can be used directly in the overflow report.

 HMI Integration